kb100/signal-authenticator/README.md

 the permissions of their config files while still allowing them to use two-factor authentication

-`systemuser` (default, recommended) indicates that the systemuser mode of operation should be selected (all tokens sent from one phone number owned by system administrator)
+`systemuser` (default, recommended) indicates that all tokens should be sent from one phone number owned by system administrator

-`nosystemuser` indicates that the per-user mode of operation should be selected (each user provides their own phone number to send tokens from)
+`nosystemuser` indicates that each user must provide their own signal number to send authentication tokens from

 `silent` no warnings or errors will be written to the system log